marlon-deriv/static-marlon/README.md

 # Templates
 ## template-header.html
 This template was created to become a stable version of the email standards used by the Digital Marketing team at Deriv.
-We strongly encourage you to keep this document as well as the base file `template-header.html` up to date.
+We strongly encourage you to keep this document as well as the files `template-header.html`, `0-list.html`, `footer-en.html`, ... up to date.
 ### Naming and ordering
 - The area for `Outlook styles` comes first as they're a comment inside the `<head>`
 - Inside the styles areas, the definition of html tags preceeds the CSS classes/ elements.